Here is what you need to know as you consider making a Qualified Charitable Distribution to Planned Parenthood:

 How do I let Planned Parenthood know about my IRA gift?
 Some companies do not provide the donor's name with IRA contributions.
 Email or call us with the name of your financial institution and amount of your gift.
 You may also use our online tool.

 Can I use the Qualified Charitable Distribution to fund life-income gifts (charitable gift annuities, charitable remainder trusts, or pooled income funds), donor advised funds, or supporting organizations?
-No, these are not eligible.
+Under a new law effective in 2023, some donors can make a QCD in exchange for a charitable gift annuity.
+Please find more information here.

 What are the tax implications to me?